Guided Birkey’s Farm Stores through period of great financial growth without outside capital ... & eventually to employee ownership

 Use the “Post A Comment” box below to add your own personal memories, anecdotes and congratulations to Mike Hedge on his retirement.

-A second-generation ag journalist, Mike Lessiter has been Editor/Publisher of Farm Equipment since 2004.
-He has covered business-to-business operations, manufacturing and marketing topics since 1992.
-He has also served in several capacities with the Farm Equipment Manufacturers Assn., Assn. of Equipment Manufacturers and is a frequent industry speaker.
-A graduate of the University of Wisconsin, he was named president of Lessiter Publications Inc. in 2007.
+Mike Lessiter, a second-generation ag journalist, has been Editor/Publisher of Farm Equipment since 2004.
+He has covered business-to-business operations, manufacturing, and marketing topics since 1992 and has held various roles with the Farm Equipment Manufacturers Assn. and the Assn. of Equipment Manufacturers.
+Mike is a graduate of the University of Wisconsin-Madison and was named president of Lessiter Media in 2007.

 Built on 90 years of expertise, Yetter Farm Equipment leads the agriculture industry in designing effective and innovative equipment for residue management, seedbed preparation, precision fertilizer placement, harvest attachments, strip-tillage, and more.